xiaoronglv/CKAD-exercises/g.state.md

 **Create a busybox pod with 'sleep 3600' as arguments.
 Copy '/etc/passwd' from the pod to your local folder**

+> ⚠ attention: you must specify the destination folder and `file name`, otherwise it will fail.

 <details><summary>show</summary>
 <p>